kamal-na/urlShortener-AVAN/README.md

   Url Shortener API
 </h1>

-> Url shortener API with Django and django rest framework.
+> Url shortener API with Django and django rest framework and MongoDB.

 How Url Shortener API Works: